WHIPLASH INJURIES CAN BE THE RESULT OF THE STRAIN THAT WILL OCCUR TO THE SOFT TISSUE AND LIGAMENTS DUE TO THE INJURY.

 HOW LONG WILL WHIPLASH LAST?

 Most people will recover fully with minimal to no whiplash injury treatment, but at different rates.
 Some people may recover in days or weeks, others may take months.
 A small percentage of people may develop long-term neck pain, which can last for several years.
 See the pie charts below for whiplash injury treatment & recovery times.

 HOW CAN I HELP MY RECOVERY FROM WHIPLASH?

 Stay positive and keep active!

-Studies have shown that people recover quicker from a whiplash injury when they are positive about their recovery.
+Studies have shown that people respond better to whiplash treatment when they are positive about their recovery.
 Doubting your ability to recover, and high levels of anxiety are associated with prolonged pain.
 Also, catastrophising, or seeing your situation as worse than it is, is strongly associated with longer periods of disability.